Browser does not support script.

 Visit our admissions webpages to view our international entry requirements and English language entry requirements.

 King's is one of the few universities offering an Anatomy, Developmental & Human Biology BSc.
-The programme provides an opportunity for students to explore and to integrate the biological and behavioural sciences, the aim being to appreciate how they contribute to our understanding of the evolution, structure, function, development and behaviour of our own species.
+The programme provides an opportunity for students to explore and to integrate the anatomy of the body with cutting edge research in embryological research, evolution and human biology.
+Through this our students appreciate how human structure and function are a product of biological mechanisms that are being actively explored in rapidly advancing interlinked fields of scientific investigation.

 In the final year there is an opportunity to carry out advanced experimental laboratory work in areas such as developmental biology, cell biology, neuroscience or reproductive neuroendocrinology.